Iancheung228/Iancheung228.github.io/_posts/2025-04-02-causal_inf_notes.md

 &nbsp;
+&nbsp;
-Let's incorporate everything we have discussed into the 2 visual diagrams below.
+#### Let's incorporate everything we have discussed into the 2 visual diagrams below.

 $$ * $$ is the threshold for our decision, $$\Delta_{H_0}$$ and $$\Delta_{H_A}$$ is 0 and the true improvement (usually the minimum detectable effect in practice), respectively.